-* One big-leaf maple tree
+- One big-leaf maple tree

-* Sharp, sterile clippers
+- Sharp, sterile clippers

-* Potting soil (I use Miracle Grow and Peat Moss)
+- Potting soil (I use and peat moss) Miracle Grow

-* Potting Containers (any size or shape will do)
+- Potting containers (any size or shape will do)

 - If you only want to plant one tree, only take a handful of cuttings, because not every cutting will root.
-If you want to plant HUNDREDS of trees in this manner, cut until your heart is content; the tree won't care.
-Just make sure you are cutting NEW growth.
-You can actually look at a branch and see where the old growth starts because there is a ring around it, separating the woody, old growth, from the softer new growth.
+If you want to plant hundreds in this manner, cut until your heart is content; the tree won't care.
+Just make sure you are cutting new growth.
+You can look at a branch and see where the old growth starts because there is a ring around it, separating the woody, old growth from the softer, new growth.

-Plant As Soon as Possible
+Plant as Soon as Possible

-- Make sure you space your cuttings allowing for lots of dramatic spreading once the tree begins maturing.
+- Make sure you space your cuttings generously, allowing for lots of dramatic spreading once the tree begins maturing.
 It will grow very fast when it is young, but growth will begin slowing down when it matures.
 The active growth period for a big-leaf maple is spring and summer.

-* If you have a small yard, try a different maple tree.
+- If you have a small yard, try a different maple tree.
 This one is fast-growing and has a massive branching ... it needs a lot of space.